anithapangea2023/pangea-integration-nextjs-authn/README.md

 # Next.js and Pangea AuthN Example

+## Introduction

-Most of the NextJS applications need authentication to protect certain pages and api endpoints from public eyes.
-This example shows how you can easily add authentication to your NextJS app with using Pangea AuthN service.
-Although Pangea AuthN service provides many features, for simplicity, we will only cover the following features
+The Next.js and Pangea AuthN Example is a code repository that provides a simple way to add authentication to your Next.js web application using the Pangea AuthN service.
+It includes examples of how to implement user sign-up, sign-in, and sign-out functionality, how to protect client-side pages and API endpoints from public access.
+The example also includes instructions on setting up the Pangea AuthN service for your project and deploying your application.
+Most of the NextJS applications need authentication to protect specific pages and API endpoints from general public visibility.
+This example shows how you can easily add authentication to your NextJS app using the Pangea AuthN service.

+## Features

+The Pangea AuthN service is not limited to the following features:
 - Sign up
 - Sign in
 - Sign out
 - Protecting client-side pages
 - Protecting API endpoints

-## How to use
+## Use Pangea AuthN

 ### Setup Pangea AuthN service

-If you haven't done so, please head over to the Pangea service config page:
+Navigate to the Pangea service config page and do the following:

 - Execute [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with [npm](https://docs.npmjs.com/cli/init), [Yarn](https://yarnpkg.com/lang/en/docs/cli/create/), or [pnpm](https://pnpm.io) to bootstrap the example: